ruyuanzhang/RZutilpy/pythonnotes.md

 = [plines, flines]
 ```

+# Optimization and probabilistic models

+*   The `GenericLikelihoodModel`module can only accept numpy array data

 #  compatibility, debug

 * (last updated 20180618) Mayavi2 is released on May 27, 2018.
 This new mayavi toolkit fully support python3.
 The current release includes mayavi 4.6, vtk 8.1

 * (last updated 20180618) Psychpy 1.9.0 is now released and this is a major release aiming for supporting python 3.
 Be careful, current version requires pyglet 1.3.0.
 It will report error suin pyglet 1.3.2 ()